capacitive/hvac-x-mqtt-broker/agentic/prompts.md

 ### Test App (GUI)
  Give the test app mini service app a front-end that allows for live-toggling of modes and manual state changes.
 Use svelte or react/electron, or any other framework that allows for a zero dependency or self-contained build that can be served from an embedded device or any machine that can serve web pages.
 Assume the service will be running on a local device with an ARM architecture.

- ## OTA/local sd card deloyment for RPI Zero
+ ## Local SD card and subsequent OTA deloyment for RPI Zero W
- Set up this application for OTA (Over the Air) build deployment.
-I'm currently running the app on a Raspberry Pi Zero running a Debian OS.
-The IP address of the Pi needs to be 192.168.1.23, the app server is to listen on port 1883 (make both these configurable).
+ Set up this application for direct deployment of a small footprint Linux OS image (with this app pre-installed) to a mounted USB drive (a micro SD card adapter or directly inserted micro sd card).
+This freshly created OS image will meet all the requirements for running on a Raspberry Pi Zero W. This app will need to run at startup on the Pi.
+The IP address of the Pi needs to be 192.168.1.23, and the app server is to listen on port 1883 (make both these configurable pre-build).

-Also set up this application for direct deployment of a small footprint Linux OS image (with this app pre-installed) to a mounted USB drive.
-This freshly created OS image will meet all the requirements for running on a Raspberry Pi Zero.
-This app will need to run at startup on the Pi.
+ Once this is accomplished, set up this application for OTA (Over the Air) build deployment with versioning.

 **1. Hardware Abstraction (Bootloader)**
 - `bootcode.bin` - Pi's GPU bootloader